priceline/design-system/CONTRIBUTING.md

 3. cd into packages/package-you-want-to-update
 4. `npm version patch`
 5. `cd ../..` - cd back to root directory
-6. `NPM_CONFIG_OTP=XXXXXX npm run publish from-package` - XXXXXX will be a 6-digit number from your authenticator app
+6. `NPM_CONFIG_OTP=XXXXXX npm run publish from-package` - XXXXXX will be a 6-digit number from your authenticator app.
+If publishing fails, ensure that you are a collaborator on the subpackges you are trying to publish.
+(Have a maintainer run `npm owner add {your username} {package name (such as pcln-icons)}` on your behalf.)
+7. commit and push your changes to master (Note: you need to be an admin of the design-system github repository to do this)

 After publishing please [document your release](https://github.com/pricelinelabs/design-system/releases/new)